aurelia/site-generator/lib/app/docs/api/templating/index.md

   * `target?: any` - No description available.

-* `viewResources(resources: any): any` - Decorator: Provides the ability to add resources to the related View Same as: &lt;require from&#x3D;&quot;...&quot;&gt;&lt;/require&gt;
+* `viewResources(resources: ): any` - Decorator: Provides the ability to add resources to the related View Same as: &lt;require from&#x3D;&quot;...&quot;&gt;&lt;/require&gt;
-  * `resources: any` - Either: strings with moduleIds, Objects with &#x27;src&#x27; and optionally &#x27;as&#x27; properties or one of the classes of the module to be included.
+  * `resources: ` - Either: strings with moduleIds, Objects with &#x27;src&#x27; and optionally &#x27;as&#x27; properties or one of the classes of the module to be included.